 2 tsp dried oregano

-2 tsp crushed red pepper (optional if you prefer spicy)
+2 tsp crushed red pepper (optional)

 3 cups Spanish or Arborio short grain rice (I used short grain brown rice)